precice/preeco-orga/guidelines/guidelines-adapters.md

 We consider an adapter fulfilling all of these criteria as *Findable* and *Accessible*.
 This means that the adapter is working and documented.
 Others can find, build, and run the code, and they are able to understand what is does.

-- [ ] The adapter is accompanied by at least one application case to test it (either through independent application case or included in adapter).
+- [ ] The adapter is accompanied by at least one application case to test it, covering at least a defined minimum functionality.
+The test case can be provided as an independent application case or included in the adapter.
 - [ ] There is a `README.md` file.
 - [ ] At least the following information is contained in the `README.md` file, or in a similar place:
   - [ ] application background and/or nature of coupling (e.g., surface vs. volume coupling; transient or steady-state; ...)